LeonKuhn/NitroNet/README.md

 conda activate NitroNet
 ```

 This creates a new environment named NitroNet.
-Alternatively, the user can use an environment set up of their chosing, as long as it includes the packages listed in ```env.yml```.

 Next, download and unpack the NitroNet's weights and the EDGARv5 emission data, which is currently hosted on the Datashare service of the Max Planck Computing & Data Facility